dbaileychess/flatbuffers-docs/content/tutorial.md

 ```
 {{</ tutorial-lang-observer>}}

-Before finishing the serialization, let's take a quick look at FlatBuffer union
+Before finishing the serialization, let's take a quick look at FlatBuffer
-Equipped.
-There are two parts to each FlatBuffer union.
-The first is a hidden
+`union Equipped`.
+There are two parts to each FlatBuffer `union`.
+The first is
-field _type that is generated to hold the type of table referred to by the
+a hidden field `_type` that is generated to hold the type of `table` referred
-union.
+to by the `union`.
 This allows you to know which type to cast to at runtime.
-Second is the
-union's data.
+Second is the `union`'s data.

-In our example, the last two things we added to our Monster were the Equipped
+In our example, the last two things we added to our `Monster` were the
-Type and the Equipped union itself.
+`Equipped Type` and the `Equipped` union itself.

 Here is a repetition of these lines, to help highlight them more clearly: